coderxio/dailymed-api/README.md

 This project uses poetry but its not necessary to install.
 It does require scrapy and python > 3.6.
 This is really more of an experimental repo, there are a lot of caveats and really bugs with how this works but can serve as a starting point!

+#### Docker Development Usage
+##### This method is intended for internal testing only.
+It has not been secured for external access.

+1. Run `docker-compose up -d` to bring up the Django API
+2. Run `docker-compose exec api sh -c "cd /dailymed-api/scraper/ && scrapy crawl json_extract"` to load the database.

 #### Usage

 1. Create data dir